If CCleaner is not already running, open Start Menu by clicking on Start button or pressing Windows Key on keyboard.

 The example below uses Simple Overwrite (1 pass) on hard disk, so it does not take long time.

-By the way, Windows 8 has brand new Reset your PC feature that can be used for securely wiping personal data and resetting Windows to its defaults.
+By the way, Windows 8 and 8.1 have brand new Reset your PC feature that can be used for securely wiping personal data and resetting Windows to its defaults before refurbishing, selling or recycling your device.